awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-instances.md

 When early media audio is enabled, for outbound calls your agents can hear pre\-connection audio such as busy signals, failure\-to\-connect errors, or other informational messages provided by telephony providers\.

 **By default, early media is enabled for you\.
 Note the following exception:**
 + Your instance was created before April 17, 2020, and you weren't enrolled in the preview program\.
-You need to enable early media audio using the option described in this procedure\.
+You need to enable early media audio\.
+For instructions, see [Update telephony options](update-instance-settings.md#update-telephony-options)\.

 **To configure telephony options for your instance**

-1. \(Optional\) To enable customers to call into your contact center, choose **I want to handle incoming calls with Amazon Connect**\.
+1. To allow inbound calls to your contact center, choose **Allow incoming calls**\.

-1. \(Optional\) To enable outbound calling from your contact center, choose **I want to make outbound calls with Amazon Connect**\.
+1. To enable outbound calling from your contact center, choose **Allow outgoing calls**\.

-1. \(Optional\) To enable agents to hear pre\-connection audio such as busy signals or "This phone number has been disconnected and is no longer in service," choose **I want to enable early media**\.

-1. Choose **Next step**\.
+1. Choose **Next**\.

 ## Step 4: Data storage<a name="get-started-data-storage"></a>